ahabdu01/pi-app/README.md

 gcloud scheduler jobs create http fetch-gists --schedule "0 */3 * * *" --http-method GET --uri "https://pi-app-n5btuly27q-ew.a.run.app/fetch-gists" --time-zone "Etc/UTC" --project "pi-app-job" --location "us-central1"
 ```

+### Continuous Deployment with GitHub Actions
+This project uses GitHub Actions to automate the deployment process.
+On every push to the main branch, GitHub Actions will build and deploy the application to Google Cloud Run.
+This ensures that any changes made to the code are automatically deployed, provided they pass the build and validation steps.
+You can find Github actions for this project here: https://github.com/ahabdu01/pi-app/actions/

 ### Tech stack
 - Node.js
 - PostgreSQL